 The complexity of the drivers, dynamics and patterns of displacement in China means there are many significant research gaps on the phenomenon, with the exception of that associated with sudden-onset disasters.
 Data on the latter comes from situation reports published by the Ministry of Emergency Management on the disaster events themselves and corresponding evacuations, relocations and emergency relief efforts.
 Information is widely available at the provincial and municipal level.
 Other sources we use for our estimates include English-language Chinese newspapers, which are helpful in understanding the context of certain disasters and triangulating figures.

-It is much more challenging to find comprehensive data on displacement associated with slow-onset disasters and development.
+It is much more challenging to find comprehensive data on displacement associated with slow-onset disasters and development projects.
 The latter subject is broad.
 It involves both public and private stakeholders across a wide range of sectors, and projects are often politically sensitive.
 There is no government source of consolidated data, but some estimates can be obtained from reports of large multilateral funding organisations such as the World Bank and the Asian Development Bank.
 These typically publish resettlement plans before a project is implemented, including the number of people at risk of being displaced.
 It is, however, difficult to ascertain how many people were actually displaced once a project has been completed.